Skip to Content

 (Source: Detroit Action via Facebook)

-4. People in Detroit Go Big on Community and Initiative.
+4. People in Detroit Go Big on Community & Initiative

 (Source: @puredetroit313 via Instagram)

 If you live in a warm or temperate climate, moving to Detroit may mean beefing up your winter wardrobe.
-Detroit’s coldest winter temperature on record (since 1959, anyway) was a staggering minus 21 degrees Fahrenheit in 1984.
+Detroit’s coldest winter temperature on record (since 1959, anyway) was a staggering minus 51 degrees Fahrenheit in February 1934.
 But don’t worry; while it does get very chilly here, that was more of an outlier.
-Okay, now that you know the extreme, the average winter temps land somewhere between 20 to 35 degrees, with some dips below zero.
+Okay, now that you know the extreme, the average winter temps land somewhere between 20 and 35 degrees, with some dips below zero.

 The catch?
 Detroit’s icy winters typically last up to four months, November through February, but can be as long as six months — starting in late October and powering through April.
 However, those who can tough it out (or even learn to love it!) will be rewarded with stunning spring and summer days with temps in the mid-60s to mid-80s.

-A black-and-white photograph of a Detroit Ford dealership in 1936
+A black-and-white photograph from 1936 of a Ford dealership in Detroit.

-Understanding Detroit's history will help you appreciate its past and potential.
+Understanding Detroit's history will help you appreciate both its past as “Motor City” and the many ways living in Detroit is evolving today.

 (Source: Historic Detroit via Facebook)